appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 ## Android Publish Profiles

-Android publishing profiles can be created manually or by importing an existing Google Play Console profile.
+Android Publish profiles can be created manually or by importing an existing Google Play Console profile.

 ### Create Profile Manually

-Manual creation requires a Publish Profile name and a Package Name that must be specified for this profile.
+Manual creation requires a **Publish Profile Name** and a **Package Name** that must be specified for this profile.

 :::info Create Profile Manually

-The Package Name set during manual creation cannot be changed later and is assigned as the main Package Name for that profile.
+The Package Name set during manual creation **cannot** be changed later and is assigned as the **main** Package Name for that profile.

 :::